Skip to main content

 • CI 295 A The instructor for the course will expect students to attend a scheduled interview the semester before.
 During that time, registration will be completed.

-• CI 495 D Students entering student teaching are required to meet with the coordinator prior to the student teaching semester.
+• CI 495 D Students entering student teaching are required to meet with the coordinator before the student teaching semester.
 This ensures that all prerequisites have been completed.
 The student’s status regarding graduation and certification is also reviewed.

 Orientations and Seminars for CI 295 A, CI 495 A (pre-student teaching), and CI 495 D (student teaching)

 All courses officially start at the beginning of the semester.
-Typically, large group orientations or seminars are held prior to entering the placement to communicate valuable information and further prepare students for their entry into schools.
+Typically, large group orientations or seminars are held before entering the placement to communicate valuable information and further prepare students for entry into schools.

 Student Teaching